A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 With Freeze It, you can prevent new purchases, balance transfers or cash advances on your credit card.
 This is helpful if your card is lost or stolen.

-There’s no penalty APR, which is a much higher interest rate some providers charge if you commit an infraction such as paying late.
+There’s no penalty APR, which is a higher interest rate some providers charge if you make as small of a slip up as a single late payment.
 And you won’t be charged a fee if you exceed your credit limit.

 The first time you pay late, you won’t be assessed late-fee charges.
 This is a great perk while you’re getting used to paying your card bill on time.
 On subsequent late payments, you may be assessed fees up to $37.